 Graybard turned around and continued walking toward the Square.
 “You are right, of course.
 I can’t thank you enough for letting me stay.”

-As they reached the cross path that led to the Manor, Josah bid the brother a good evening.
+As they reached the cross path that led to the Manor, Josah bid the brothers a good evening.
 “Don’t sleep too long.
 We have to start cutting trees in the morning!”

 Gray and Josah turned towards the Square, ready to end their day.
 As they made the turn to the barn, Graybard commented, “Something’s not right.
 There’s no one at the gates.”

 Josah stretched his left arm out and stopped Graybard’s forward progress.
 He could see that the barn door was ajar.
 As he surveyed the area, he spotted Ena standing by two lifeless bodies.